varunsingh034/varunsingh034/README.md

 # Hi there, I'm Varun Singh! 👋

-I'm a passionate Machine Learning Engineer with a keen interest in developing innovative solutions using cutting-edge technologies.
+I'm a dedicated Machine Learning Engineer driven by the quest for innovative solutions through advanced technologies.

 ## 🚀 About Me
 - 👀 I’m interested in Machine Learning, Data Science, and AI.